Locations of visitors to this page

 An Unpeaceful Past

-The Jews were able to get their accurate intelligence thanks to having a contact on the inside.
+The Jews were able to get their accurate intelligence from a contact on the inside.
 "Some of the Haganah's information about developments in Deir Yassin was coming directly from inside the village itself.
 A Haganah agent code-named 'Ovadia,' working in the Jerusalem area for the Haganah's Arabic Department, met regularly with Deir Yassin residents as well as their mukhtar, or village chief, who was a paid Haganah informant."15

 The Instigation